Robby (film)

 Robby is a 1968 family film written and directed by Ralph C. Bluemke.
-It is a modern-day retelling of the Daniel Defoe novel Robinson Crusoe in which the main characters are portrayed as children.
+It is a modern-day retelling of Daniel Defoe's 1719 novel Robinson Crusoe in which the main characters are portrayed as children.
 The film deals with many themes, including friendship, homesickness, racial blindness and naturism.

 Plot

 The film opens with a lifeboat washing up onto shore of a tropical island.
-Inside the lifeboat is nine-year-old Robby.
+Inside the lifeboat is eight-year-old Robby.
 Robby explores the island but finds no signs of any other humans.
-He falls into a lagoon and almost drowns, but is rescued by a naked black native boy, whom Robby befriends and names Friday.
+He falls into a lagoon and almost drowns, but is rescued by a naked ten-year-old black native boy, whom Robby befriends and names Friday.
 Robby questions Friday about his naked state and lack of shame, but it soon becomes quite clear that Friday does not understand English.

 It is not long before Robby himself abandons his own clothes and the two friends scamper around the island naked and free without adult supervision.
-Robby teaches Friday how to speak English, and in turn Friday teaches Robby how to swim.
+Robby teaches Friday how to speak English and fashions a pair of jean shorts for him using his t-shirt, and in turn Friday teaches Robby how to swim (this also being his very first skinny dipping and sea bathing experience).
 Together, the two boys survive on the island, with only each other to rely on.
 They build a shelter and fish for sustenance.
 They are faced with threats of poisonous snakes and cannibals, of which they find evidence in the form of human remains, as well as a stranger who mysteriously appears on their island one night.

 The stranger, who later introduces himself as Hank, wakes the boys up in the middle the night rambling in a drunken stupor to his imaginary friend Fitzgibbons.
 The boys, sleeping in the naked state to which they have become accustomed, leave their makeshift hut to investigate.
-Robby, thinking it might be his father come to rescue him, puts on his now tattered cutoff jean shorts.
+Robby, thinking it might be his father coming to rescue him, puts on his now tattered cutoff jean shorts.
 Friday sees no need to get dressed, believing the voices to belong to cannibals from a neighboring island.
 The boys arrive on the beach to find Hank passed out, and they drag him back to their hut.